open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 Format.

 The –watch flag can be used to monitor policy and data file-system changes.
-When a change is detected, Enterprise OPA reloads the policy and data and then re-runs the tests.
+When a change is detected, EOPA reloads the policy and data and then re-runs the tests.
 Watching individual files (rather than directories) is generally not recommended as some updates might cause them to be dropped by OPA.